codesharedot/bitcoin-gold-price/README.md

-# maker price
+# usd-coin price

-Gets the maker price with Python (from JSON).
+Gets the usd-coin price with Python (from JSON).

 https://pythonbasics.org